DREAMS-lab/shakebot_motion/README.md

 ## Restrictions and Limitations

 Even though NEMA 34 motors can attain [maximum speed of 4000 RPM](https://bit.ly/motor_max_speed), we have limited it to 1200 RPM to ensure longevity of the motor.
+So, if the velocity is higher than 1200 RPM, the [publisher node](https://github.com/DREAMS-lab/shakebot_motion/blob/master/src/motor_test_ros_pub.py) will terminate.

 ## Links to Manuals and Software